ahmadalli/public-notes/docs/0040-finding-work/020-preparing-for-applying.md

 :::note

-In a perfect world, we would have plenty of impactful experiences to put on our resume.
-But in reality, we need to work with what we have.
-So don't worry if you don't have lots of experience to put on your resume.
+Don't worry if you don't have a _perfect_ resume.
 Your resume is just one part of the recruitment process.
 As long as you can convince recruiters that you're a good fit for the job, you can compensate for this in other parts of the process.

 :::